Easy Sweet and Spicy Gochujang Chicken

 If you love discovering new flavors and ideas for spicing-up your everyday meals, especially when it comes to chicken, I promise you’re going to fall in love with this tangy-sweet, kinda-spicy Korean gochujang chicken.

-It’s not only a great choice to cook on a busy weeknight, but the sauce is addictively craveable.
+Gochujang chicken has been on weekly repeat in my kitchen for a few reasons.
+It’s not only a great choice to cook on a busy weeknight, but the sauce is instantly crave-able.

-What’s Korean gochujang?
+What’s gochujang?

-It has a mellow heat — although not searingly hot — and a deep savory flavor with a touch of sweetness.
+- How it tastes: has a mellow heat — although not searingly hot — and a deep savory flavor with a touch of sweetness.

 Once I discovered what is now my favorite brand of gochujang, I keep a jar in the fridge at all times.